tylerjwhitts/tjwhitts.github.io/_posts/2022-10-7-First-Post.md

 This is definitely more of a long term project.
 Chances are I will give up on it like most things I start these days.
 But for now here's to the start of something new!
 And here's to my first blog post!

 Maybe I'll even start blogging too.
 If I can find something that I am mildly interested in writing about.
-Scratch that I will have to extremely interested in a topic to write about it.
+Scratch that!
+I would have to extremely interested in a topic to consistently write about it.

 Until next time.